 Every year, Limmud participants old and new come together for an enriching Shabbat to kick off Festival.

-Shabbat at Festival is always a more relaxed affair.
-It’s a fabulous chance to get settled in, meet people and ease yourself into the programme.
+Shabbat at Festival is a relaxing start to the week; a chance to get settled in, catch up with old friends or make new ones whilst easing yourself into the programme.

-From the moment you arrive there’ll be plenty to do, whether you want to go to sessions, get to know the site, find a quiet corner, catch up with friends or make new ones.
+From the moment you arrive there’ll be plenty to do, whether you want to go to sessions, explore the site, or find a quiet corner to catch up with friends over a board game.
+Shabbat meals are an opportunity for our whole community to come together.
+There will be delicious food which meets all dietary requirements and it’s the perfect chance to share Shabbat with someone new.

 What about Shabbat observance?